endorphins/git-template/README.md

 <a name="introduction"></a>
 ##Introduction

  **NOTE: This is the README.md, it uses Markdown and should be read with an application that can use it.
-If not, it should still be readable with anything that can read *.txt files**
+If not, it should still be readable with anything that can read *.txt files.**

 This is just me trying to get used to git, github, repos, and markdown.
 I would like to add some of my better school projects to my repo list, as well as my future projects.